sudikshaacharya97/sudikshaacharya/README.md

 </p>

 <h1 align="left">Skill Set</h1>
-Below are some of the key technologies I actively utilize or have hands-on experience with in my professional journey:<br/> <br/>
+Below are some of the critical technologies I actively utilize or have hands-on experience within my professional journey:<br/> <br/>

 *Programming Languages*<br/>